Animal Care

 Here are some examples of the kind of standards and practices we’ve implemented across our operations and our supply chain.

-- Our sows live in an open environment during pregnancy where they are free to roam, feed and socialize.
+- Our Gestation Crate Free pork is sourced from farms where sows are free to roam, feed and socialize.

 - Our plants and sites are designed to work with – not against – an animal’s natural instincts.
 Our people are trained in low-stress animal handling practices championed by leading animal care expert Temple Grandin, Ph.D., a member of our Animal Care Advisory Council.